eltonlaice/vm-creator/README.md

 ---

 # VM Creator

-VM Creator is a command-line application written in Go that reads VM specifications from an Excel file and creates those VMs in vCenter.
+VM Creator is a command-line application written in Python that reads VM specifications from an Excel file and creates those VMs in vCenter.
 This project is ideal for system administrators who need to automate the creation of multiple VMs with predefined specifications.

 ## Features